 We need to make time to study more in-depth and get a better understanding of the context and meaning of the text.
 God’s Word is the source of truth that everything else in our lives needs to be based on – it is foundational to everything!
 The Bible is the only source of power that can sustain us in our Christian walk.

 God’s Word renews our minds, brings us back to truth, confronts us of our sin, directs us to the way of righteousness, gives us power, is a blessing to our lives, guides and directs us to the way of life, it meets all our needs, directs us to God’s will for our lives and we can list so many more reasons why we need to study His Word.

-I don’t have the one size fits all solution here but the hope is to give you some ideas, and I pray you will take the time to make this a priority in your day.
+I don’t have a one-size-fits-all solution here, but the hope is to give you some ideas, and I pray you will take the time to make this a priority in your day.
 Do it along with your children as part of their school day.

 Some Study Helps: